nelmsal/Spring2022-Week3/README.md

 ## Week3: Machine Learning, applications - Classification, Dimensionality Reduction

 We will work on multiple examples and play with the data to run a complete classification example using a toy dataset.
-We will discuss
+We will discuss important concepts in ML: What do we mean by "dimensionality" of a dataset.
+Why and how we reduce dimensionality?

 - [A first ML application](Prac1_boston-house-price-prediction.ipynb)
 - [A second ML application](Prac4_mnist-fashion_PCA-KNN.ipynb)